speedruncomorg/api/version1/README.md

 ## Basics

-* All dates and times are ISO 8601 encoded.
+* All dates and times are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) encoded.
 Durations (like run times) use both ISO 8601 as well as the number of seconds and milliseconds (use whatever is convenient for you).
 * In most responses, the JSON structure contains a ``data`` key as its root element.
 This ``data`` element is omitted from the sample JSONs on this page.
+* By default, all collections are limited to 20 elements.
+Check the [pagination](pagination.md) documentation for more information.

 ## Resources